Skip to main content

 Fireworks helps you fine-tune models to improve quality and performance for your product use cases, without the burden of building & maintaining your own training infrastructure.

-When to use Supervised Fine-Tuning (SFT) vs. Reinforcement Fine-Tuning (RFT)
+When to use SFT vs. RFT

-• You have a sizable dataset (~1000+ examples) with high-quality, ground-truth lables.
+• You have a sizable dataset (~1000+ examples) with high-quality, ground-truth labels.

 • The dataset covers most possible input scenarios.